denoiseR: A Package for Low Rank Matrix Estimation: Methods for low-rank matrix estimation

 For more flexibility, the adaptive trace norm estimator (ATN) of \citet{sardy15} uses two regularization parameters $(\lambda, \gamma)$ to threshold and shrink the singular values:

 This estimator denoted $\hat \mu_{(\lambda, \gamma)}$ is the closed form solution to

-where ${\Norm{\mu }_{*,w}} =\sum_{l=1}^{\min(n,p)} \omega_l d_l $ is a weighted nuclear norm with $\omega_l=1/d_l^{\gamma-1}$ and $\alpha=\lambda^\gamma$.
+where ${\Norm{\mu }_{*,w}} =\sum_{l=1}^{\min(n,p)} \omega_l d_l $ is a weighted nuclear norm with $\omega_l=1/d_l^{\gamma-1}$.
 ATN parametrizes a rich family of estimators and includes \eqref{eq:tsvd} and \eqref{eq:soft} as special cases.
-As an insight of its good behavior, we observe that, for $\gamma>1$, the smallest singular values in \eqref{eq:sard} are more shrunk in comparison with the largest ones, which is satisfactory since the smallest singular values are responsible for instability.
+As an insight of its good behavior, the smallest singular values responsible for instability in \eqref{eq:sard} are more shrunk in comparison with the largest ones when $\gamma>1$.